Data Processing Agreement

 - REPRESENTATIONS AND WARRANTIES

-- Akeyless represents and warrants that it shall Process Customer Data, on behalf of the Customer (subject to Article 28 of the GDPR), solely for the purpose of providing the Service, and solely for the Business Purpose as set forth under the CCPA, all in accordance with Customer’s written instructions under the Agreement and this DPA.
+- Akeyless represents and warrants that it shall Process Customer Data, on behalf of the Customer (subject to Article 28 of the GDPR), solely for the purpose of providing the Service, all in accordance with Customer’s written instructions under the Agreement and this DPA.
 Notwithstanding the above, in the event Akeyless is required under applicable laws, including Data Protection Law or any union or member state regulation, to Process Customer Data other than as instructed by Customer, Akeyless shall make its best efforts to inform the Customer of such requirement prior to Processing such Customer Data, unless prohibited under applicable law.

 - Akeyless shall provide reasonable cooperation and assistance to the Customer in ensuring compliance with its obligation to carry out data protection impact assessments with respect to the Processing of its Customer Data and to consult with the Supervisory Authority (as applicable).